How RestoreAssist cites IICRC standards

 Why edition matters

 IICRC re-issues these standards every 3–5 years.
-A S500:2015 citation in 2026 is a red flag — a tribunal will ask why you didn't apply the 2025 revision.
+Citing a superseded edition in 2026 is a red flag — a tribunal will ask why you didn't apply the current revision (S500:2021, 5th edition).
 RestoreAssist refuses to abbreviate (per CLAUDE.md rule 14) and refuses to cite an edition older than the locked one for that claim type.

 Override or remove a citation